unperturbable-se/unperturbable-se/README.md

 👀 I’m interested in Game Development ,Bioinformatics, Quantum Computers, Data Science, and Digital Marketing.

-🌱 I’m currently learning Web Development, and game designing using pygame. recently, I was learning C/c++
+🌱 I’m currently learning game designing using godot,openCL/sycl, and OpenGL. recently, I was doing a project in sfml.

 💞️ I’m looking to collaborate on any long-term project that is interesting and out of my comfort zone.